Singapore Citizens with special educational needs will be given absolute priority for admission to Pathlight School.

 - Adequate joint attention for group learning and following group instructions

-- Ultimately, the decision on admission to the school rests with school's Admission and Review Committee comprising the principal and other appointed educators and medical professionals.
+- Ultimately, the decision on admission to the School rests with the School's Admission and Review Committee, comprising the Principal and other appointed educators and medical professionals.

 - We would like to encourage families to prepare their child to be school-ready with self-help skills such as toileting and feeding.